 - Now lists your Windows Live Messenger contacts in the Skype (default) view, not just the All contacts view.

-You can grab the Skype update right away from Google Play.
 What do you think, glad to see Skype finally addressing its battery life performance issues?
 What other changes would you like to see from the Skype app in the future?